threefoldtecharchive/info_manual3/wiki/tfchain_portal/tfchain_portal_polkadot_create_account.md

 ![](img/grid3_portal_create_account_2.png ':size=400')

-Once the account is generated, you can activate it by accepting the Terms & Conditions.
+Once the account is generated, activate it by accepting the Terms & Conditions.
+You will get prompted to sign in the Polkadot extension.

 ![](img/grid3_portal_terms_conditions.png ':size=600')